michael-wall/site-page-scraper/README.md

 - A link is considered valid when it returns a 200 HTTP Status Code.
 - The links on the Pages can be Absolute or Relative.
 Absolute links can be links to other websites but in that case they should be accessible to the server where the Gogo shell command is run from, and not require authentication.
 - The Jsoup API is used to extract all links contained within the <section ... id="content"> .... </section> from Liferays themes.
 This is done to exclude links from header and footer etc. Change this if needed to use with a custom Theme.
 - Some internal Liferay links are excluded from the output - see SitePageLinkCrawler.java, includeLink(Element link) method for more details.
 Update this method if needed.
+  - Anchor links to the current page, mailto:,  file://, and tel: links are ignored for example.
 - The order of the links in the output is based on the order they are extracted from the HTML by the Jsoup API.
+- Bear in mind that Content Pages may have different Experiences or Widget and Content Pages render different content based on the user accessing the page e.g. based on Widget Permissions etc.

 ## Site Page Crawler Widget Notes ##
 - Running the Site Page Crawler from the Site Page Crawler Widget triggers the Site Page Crawler asynchronously.